 Don’t send dropbox folders or attach MP3 files to emails and from our feedback directly with music supervisors & A&R, it’s not recommended that you use Soundcloud, Spotify or YouTube links either.
-We actually developed a playlist tool that is matched to the needs of a Music Supervisor and A&R professional, and you can learn more out the features here.
+We actually developed a playlist tool that is matched to the needs of a Music Supervisor and A&R professional, and you can learn more about the features here.

 Get representation for your music.
 This would either be an artist manager, record label, publisher or there’s what’s called a Sync Agent, which is something we do at MG.

 This all depends on your goal.
 The key ones are record labels and music publishing A&Rs, artist management, heads of music and music supervisors, but you must do your research and if you are going to approach anyone, must sure you do it professionally with the right tools and add the right metadata to your music.

 Why do you need a publisher, label or manager?
-Most companies will normally look at the level of traction you have gaining yourself, how many sync placements you have or songs you have got credit on as a writer.
+Most companies will normally look at the level of traction you have gained yourself, how many sync placements you have or songs you have got credit on as a writer.

 You should actually be focusing all your efforts on developing your skills and writing craft, so don’t waste time pitching your songs or music, unless it’s ready.

 By co-writing with other people that are managed, published or signed to a label will naturally create an environment for you to be introduced to those professionals, this is another great reason why collaborating and co-writing is essential to anyone’s career path and development.

-These days you can self release music with ease through various distribution companies online.
-So if you truly want to go from the studio to the A&R professional, focus on your craft first, get that song and production the best it can be and always go down the indie DIY route if you can’t get response from your approaches or feedback from the professionals.
+These days you can self-release music with ease through various distribution companies online.
+So if you truly want to go from the studio to the A&R professional, focus on your craft first, get that song and production the best it can be and always go down the indie DIY route if you can’t get a response from your approaches or feedback from the professionals.